 Signature Causes and Guidelines

-IP Foundation contributions to local non-profit organizations are aligned with our signature causes and adhere to our grant-giving guidelines.
+IP Foundation contributions to local non-profit organizations that are aligned with our signature causes and adhere to our grant-giving guidelines.

 |International Paper Signature Causes |

 We continue to be a force for good in our communities.
 We mobilize our people, products and resources to address critical needs in the communities where we live and work.
 Most of the Foundation’s grants will support projects or programs focused on our Signature Causes – children’s education, hunger and health & wellness and disaster relief.

 As described below, the Foundation will also provide limited grant support for other critical needs in the communities where our employees live and work, for organizations where our employees actively volunteer and for critical community environmental needs.